Weekly Pregnancy Checklist: Second Trimester

 Based on your results, you may need to have an injection.

 Your doctor will tell you whether or not you need to have this prenatal test or injection done.

 You’re on your last prenatal checkup of your second trimester!
 Woohoo!
 You’re getting closer to meeting your little baby.

 Pregnancy Second Trimester To Do List

 While this pregnancy checklist for the second trimester is pretty comprehensive, feel free to add and remove other milestones and events you have coming up.

 Enjoy this trimester, for most women it’s the easiest time during their pregnancy.
 So take a mini vacation or get some things done you’ve been hoping to!

 Related: 17 Tips for an Easier Pregnancy

-Don’t forget to download your free second trimester pregnancy checklist, by clicking here.
+Don’t forget to download your free second trimester pregnancy checklist, by putting your email in below.
 Psst – you can also get your first and third trimester to do lists here too!